 Omega 3 in a man’s diet can help with:

 - and prostate health

-Furthermore, though its benefits to a man’s cardiovascular health date back to research done in the 1970s, new studies have shown that Omega-3’s are not only good for his heart but also good for a man’s head.
+Furthermore, though its benefits to a man’s cardiovascular health date back to research done in the 1970s, new studies have shown that Omega-3s are good for his heart and his head.

-DHA and EPA (two specific kinds of omega 3’s) contribute importantly to brain structure and function, in fact, they make up nearly 8% of the human brain.
+DHA and EPA (two specific kinds of omega 3’s) contribute importantly to brain structure and function they make up nearly 8% of the human brain.